XgTu/2DASL/README.md

      our codes.

   Usage: Download the "visualize.rar" package at： https://pan.baidu.com/s/1M0sg3eqrtzxxMJqmAzczRw using the password: "h26t".
-         Putting the package under the folder "evaluation", extracting it and then run the "nme_for_*" scripts.
+         Putting the package under the folder "evaluation", extracting it and then run the scripts: "nme_for_*".

 # We add our test codes in the folders "models" and "test_codes", including:
   1. The 2DASL modles for stage1 and stage2, in the folder "models".